bharurn/mimicpy/README.md

 ```

 ## Portability Issues
 MiMiCPy requires Python >= 3.5, pandas >= 0.24.0 and numpy >= 1.12.0.
 The plugins have been tested with PyMOL version 2.3.4 and VMD version 1.9.4a38, although other versions are expected to work.
-If a compatibility issue is found, please send us a bug report.
+If any incompatibilities are found, please post an issue on GitHub.

 ## Demo
-A demo of selection of atoms for the QM region, and generation of the CPMD-MiMiC input script using MiMiCPy is shown below.
+A demo of atom selection for the QM region, and generation of the CPMD-MiMiC input script using MiMiCPy is shown below.
 ```console
 user@system:~$ mimicpy prepqm -top acetone.top -coords acetone.gro